ActivitySim/populationsim/docs/application_configuration.rst

 :base configuration:

-  base configuration is the default mode and does not require any changes from the user.
+  The base configuration is the default mode and does not require any changes from the user.
 It runs PopulationSim from beginning to end and produces a new synthetic population.
 The call to run_populationsim.py script looks as follows:

 ::